 Talking with Stewart directly about Anna's death helped built trust.
 He felt relieved that the truth could be spoken and shared.
 I understood too why Stewart had not told Virginia about Anna: He wanted to protect her from devastating information.
-But in so doing he had also cut off the possibility for Virginia to heal.

-I had a dual message in mind when I spoke.
+But in so I had a dual message in mind when I spoke.
 I conveyed genuine understanding for his decision to remain silent.
 However, I also considered the potential damage that the silence was inflicting on her and on their relationship.
 She trusted him.
 She believed in what he told her.
 What if she heard from someone else?